opensearch-project/project-website/_posts/2025-05-23-Introducing-Common-Filters-in-OpenSearch-Hybrid-Query-Sub-Queries.md

 ## How common filters work

 When OpenSearch processes a hybrid query with a common filter, it effectively pushes that filter down into each subquery at execution time.
-Internally, each subquery is combined with the common filter using an `AND` logic.
+Internally, each subquery is combined with the common filter using `AND` logic.
 If a subquery already has its own filter criteria, the common filter is combined with the existing conditions using a logical `AND` (further narrowing the results of that subquery).
 If the subquery has no filter of its own, the engine applies the common filter directly.
 In practice, this might be implemented by wrapping the subquery in a Boolean query with the filter or by using the filtering capabilities of the subquery type (for example, the k-NN engine can apply a pre-filter on documents before vector similarity search).

 The following diagram illustrates how a common filter `F` is applied in a hybrid search query.
 OpenSearch distributes the filter to each subquery (`Q1`, `Q2`), ensuring that each individual query only searches within the filtered subset of documents prior to combining the results.
-Each subquery returns results that already satisfy **F**, and then those results are merged and ranked.
+Each subquery returns results that already satisfy **F**, and those results are then merged and ranked.
 The final result set inherently respects the filter conditions without the need for additional post-processing.
 By filtering early, this design avoids unnecessary computation on filtered-out items and prevents any loss of relevant results because of late-stage filtering.

 ![How common filters are applied](/assets/media/blog-images/2025-05-23-introducing-common-filters-in-hybrid-query/filter-query.png)

 ## Real-world example: Filtering in an e-commerce search

 Consider an e-commerce site that uses hybrid search to power its product search.
-When a user searches for **“running shoes”**, the system might combine a keyword match on product descriptions with a semantic vector search to capture broader meaning—even if the exact words aren’t present.
+When a user searches for **"running shoes"**, the system might combine a keyword match on product descriptions with a semantic vector search to capture broader meaning—even if the exact words aren't present.

 Now imagine the user wants to see only items that are **in stock** and belong to the **"shoes"** category.
 Without common filter support, these filters would need to be manually added to each subquery.
 This makes query construction more complex and increases the risk of inconsistent filtering, especially if different subqueries apply filters differently or omit them by mistake.

 With **common filter support** in OpenSearch 3.0, you can define these filters once at the top level of the hybrid query.
-For example, adding a common filter similar to the following ensures that all subqueries, whether keyword-based or vector-based, are constrained to in-stock shoes:
+For example, adding a common filter similar to the following ensures that all subqueries, whether keyword based or vector based, are constrained to in-stock shoes:

 ```json
 "filter": [